davestewart/extension-bus/README.md

 The Web Extensions API provides a way to communicate between processes by way of [message passing](https://developer.chrome.com/docs/extensions/mv2/messaging).

-However, the messging API is quite simple, so setting up a robust messaging implementation is complex.
+However, setting up a robust messaging implementation is complex and can be a little tricky.

 This package provides a robust, consistent and flexible messaging layer, with the following features:

 - simple cross-process messaging
 - named buses to easily target individual processes
-- named and nested handlers to handle both small and large apps
+- nested handlers to handle more complex use cases
 - transparent handling of both sync and async calls
-- transparent handling of errors, for both process and runtime
+- transparent handling of errors, for both process and runtime errors
 - a consistent interface for both runtime and tabs

 ## Overview